-Aladddin Saleh for Veterans Today and the Special Monitoring Mission to Libya
+Aladddin Saleh for VT and the Special Monitoring Mission to Libya

 The spokesman of Al-Bunyan Al-Marsous coalition Mohammed Al-Ghasri confirmed in an interview to “Ain Libiya” media outlet that U.S. African Command team arrived at Air Defense College airbase located in Libyan port city of Misurata on July 22.

 He said that USAF aircraft carrying American military came to Libya in a framework of cooperation with the UN-backed Government of National Accord Presidential Council in field of combating the Islamic State.
 “We welcome any kind of cooperation in this sphere,” added Mohamed Al-Ghasri.